 We never used a spring tonic when I was a kid-nor do I as an adult.
 But I have heard folks talk about eating greens-especially polk salad in early spring to build their blood.
 I guess that’s a spring tonic of sorts.

-If you've been a Blind Pig for a good long while, you probably remember Sylvia Lee telling us about her Grandmother's spring tonic-you can click on her name if you missed it.
+If you’ve been a Blind Pig for a good long while, you probably remember Sylvia Lee telling us about her Grandmother’s spring tonic.

 How about you-got any information about spring tonics to share?